Devistan I

-Devistan I is a mountain of the Garhwal Himalaya located in the Chamoli district of Uttarakhand, India.
+Devistan I is a mountain of the Garhwal Himalayas located in the Chamoli district of Uttarakhand, India.
 The elevation of Devistan I is 6678 m and its prominence is 702 m.
 It is 52nd highest located entirely within the Uttrakhand.
 Nanda Devi is the highest mountain in this category.
 It stands on the western rim of the Nanda Devi Sanctuary.
 It lies between the Devisthan II 6529 m and Devtoli 6788 m.
 Its nearest higher neighbor Devtoli 6932 m lies 6.6 km SSW.
 It is located 1 km South of Devisthan II and 9.6 km NE lies Nanda Devi 7816 m.

 Climbing history

-In 1961 A nine-member team comprising Gurdial Singh and Hari Dang of the Doon School, Major John D. Dias, Captain K. N. Thadani and Lieutenant (Dr.) N. Sharma of the Indian Army, and Suman Dubey, of Delhi and three sherpa from Darjeeling Kalden, Nima and Lhakpa.
+In 1961 a nine-member team comprising Gurdial Singh and Hari Dang of The Doon School, Major John D. Dias, Captain K. N. Thadani and Lieutenant (Dr.) N. Sharma of the Indian Army, and Suman Dubey, of Delhi and three sherpa from Darjeeling Kalden, Nima and Lhakpa.

 They attempt Devistan I (21,910 feet) on the western rim of the Nanda Devi Sanctuary.
 They set up base camp at 15,000 feet and camp I at 17,500 and camp II at 20,000 feet.
 On June 16 starting at 8 a.m. they reached summit at 2 p.m.
 Accomplished by all the members and the Sherpas except for Captain Thadani and Lhakpa.

 Glaciers and rivers

 Dakshini Rishi Glacier on the eastern side and Trisul Glacier on the western side. both these glacier drains into Rish Ganga.
 Rishi Ganga met with Dhauli Ganga near Rini.
 Later Dhauli ganga met with Alaknanda at Vishnu Pryag.
-Alaknanda River is one of the main tributaries of river Ganga that laer joins Bhagirathi River the other main tributaries of river Ganga at Dev Pryag and became Ganga there after.
+Alaknanda River is one of the main tributaries of river Ganga that later joins Bhagirathi River the other main tributaries of river Ganga at Dev Pryag and became Ganga thereafter.